 In the late 1870s, a conflict arose between business competitors in Lincoln over the control of cattle and dry goods.
 The two factions, led by prominent businessmen, formed unholy alliances with both lawmen and criminals.

-One gang, called the Regulators, included one Henry McCarty, a.k.a.
-William H. Bonney and Billy the Kid.
+One gang, called the Regulators, included one Henry McCarty, also known as both William H. Bonney and Billy the Kid.

 Marshal Virgil Earp played poker all night with Tom McLaury before killing him the next day near the O.K.
 Corral.
 Sheriff Pat Garrett, who hunted down Billy the Kid, once joined him in stealing horses.
-Distinguishing the good guys from the bad is not black and white.
+The distinction between good guys and bad is not clear-cut.

 During the Lincoln County War, back-and-forth revenge killings climaxed in a five-day shootout.
 The Kid was pursued for his part in the murders.
 The story has been fictionalized in several movies, including Chisum in 1970 and Young Guns in 1988.